-Always-slim are people who’ve never been overweight (16% of the sample).
+- Always-slim – people who've never been overweight (16% of the sample).

-Successful losers are people who, at the time of the survey, weighed at least 10% less than they did at their heaviest, and have kept the weight off for at least three years (15% of the sample).
+- Successful losers – people who, at the time of the survey, weighed at least 10% less than they did at their heaviest, and have kept the weight off for at least three years (15% of the sample).

-Failed dieters are people who said they’d like to slim down, yet still weighed at or near their lifetime high (42% of the sample).
+- Failed dieters – people who said they'd like to slim down, yet still weighed in at or near their lifetime high (42% of the sample).

-The remaining 27% of respondents (such as people who had lost weight more recently) didn’t fit into any of these categories.
+The remaining 27% of respondents (such as people who'd lost weight more recently) didn't fit into any of these categories.

-People who’ve never been overweight aren’t sitting in a recliner with a bowl of chips on their laps.
-In the group of “always-slim” respondents, just 3% said they never exercised and ate whatever they pleased.
-The habits of the vast majority of always-slim people are very much like those of people who’ve successfully lost weight and kept it off.
+People who've never been overweight aren't sitting in a recliner with a bowl of chips on their laps.
+In the group of always-slim respondents, just three per cent said they never exercised and ate whatever they pleased.
+"Naturally slim" people aren't just winners of the genetic lottery; their eating and exercise habits are very similar to those of people who've successfully lost and kept off weight.
 Both groups:

 - practice portion control